Do I need swimming experience to join?

 I don’t think I’m ready to join or try it out yet.
 What can I do to prepare?

 Many Seattle public pools offer private or group swim lessons for adults.
-We recommend taking some time to learn each stroke and to build up your endurance.
+We recommend taking some time to learn freestyle comfortably and to build up your endurance.

 Do you offer private lessons or private coaching if I want to improve?